scalar-labs/scalardl/docs/trouble-shooting-guide.md

 You would suspect this as an inconsistency of ScalarDL or that your contracts have bugs if you misunderstand the specifications of your application.
 There are many causes of inconsistencies, so please make sure your application is working as expected first when you find something suspicious.

-Next, we will explain some inconsistent cases caused by Scalar DB or DL.
+Next, we will explain some inconsistent cases caused by ScalarDB or DL.
 It might be difficult to understand without an internal knowledge about them, but it's worth looking at.

-## What happens if there would be a bug in Scalar DB/DL
+## What happens if there would be a bug in ScalarDB/DL
 There are mainly two inconsistent cases.
 The first case is when a transaction looks like it succeeded but the value that should be updated by the transaction has not been updated.
 The second case is when a transaction looks like it failed but the value that should be updated by the transaction has, in fact, been updated.
 In both cases, there might be another conflicting transaction and it might be causing such issues.

 In the first case, after a transaction has read, inserted or updated some records and has committed them successfully, the following transaction can't get the inserted records or can get the values on the records which are the old values before the transaction.
 For example, on the right side of the below figure, transaction `TX 2` has transferred 100 coins from the balance of A to that of B, but the balance of A hasn't updated.
 You might see the success log about `TX 2` in logs of your application, but the record hasn't been updated.